 5. Cargo and Use of Cargo Transfer Equipment

-Use of inert gas as fire fighting medium and other similar methods of overcoming emergency situations must be well outlined and understood by the personnel.
+The use of inert gas as a fire fighting medium and other similar methods of overcoming emergency situations must be well outlined and understood by the personnel.

 7. Operational Checklists

 Maritime organisations such as ICS or OCIMF and others from around the world have helped improve industrial safety and have aided in disseminating quality education through a variety of guidelines and recommendations.

 Following their STS and Lightering guidelines and relevant operational ‘Checklists’ are clearly the best way to get through critical operations, safely.

 Companies, too, have them in their management system, and so do the port authorities.